madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

     - If possible the less-arguments function should call the more-argument function
     - This makes the difference in arguments potential default arguments and the less-argument function can be removed

-## Contract
-- Const methods
+## Const methods
-  * Const all methods that do not change the observable state of the object
+- Const all methods that do not change the observable state of the object
-  * Cached calculations can be "mutable" so that they can be modified in const methods
+- Cached calculations can be "mutable" so that they can be modified in const methods
-  * Do not change any observable state in a const method, ever
+- Do not change any observable state in a const method, ever
-  * Mutexes must be mutable, since it is necessary to lock them even in const methods
+- Mutexes must be mutable, since it is necessary to lock them even in const methods
-    - They are not really observable outside the class anyway, so this is ok
+  * They are not really observable outside the class anyway, so this is ok
-    - If the method returns access to some internal data, the mutex must remain locked
+  * If the method returns access to some internal data, the mutex must remain locked
-      * This calls for a locked_ptr type of return value
+    - This calls for a locked_ptr type of return value
+- Only const methods can be called on const objects
+- Const is an important part of the contract, and should not be ignored

 ## Static methods
 - Useful or just a complicated name for a free function